 Echinacea, garlic, and green tea

-Ginseng, gingko, and hawthorn
+Ginseng, ginkgo, and hawthorn

 St. John’s wort and black cohosh